jacobcook1995/QMEECourseWork/Week2/readme.txt

 tuple.py: script that prints a tuple of tuples as indvidual lines through use of list comprehensions align_segs.py: script that reads in DNA sequences from a file and then finds the length of the longest overlap and then prints said overlap and its length.
-Can read two sequences written in csv format. test_control_flow.py: script that tests one of the functions in control flow in order to demonstrate doctest
+Can read two sequences written in csv format. test_control_flow.py: script that tests one of the functions in control flow in order to demonstrate doctest debugme.py: Python script to test the debugger on test_oaks.py: Python script to be fixed using the Python debugger.